SoftUni-Internal/interactive-content/EN/00-Exam/02-Data-Manipulation-Language.md

 # Data Manipulation Language (DML)

-Here we need to do several manipulations in the database, like changing data, adding data, etc.
+Now, you will need to perform several manipulations in the database, like changing and adding data.
 [/slide]